Are you a member yet? Membership is open to all and is the first step towards accreditation.

 Once you are accredited you can take time out of UK CBT practice and stay accredited for up to two years.
 We call this a Leave of Absence.
 Please let us know about an upcoming or current leave of absence using the form below.
 You will need to provide evidence of the leave.

 Provisional accredited therapists should apply for a Leave of Absence if they are out of practice for more than six weeks.

 Full accredited therapists only need to apply if they are out of practice for more than a year.

 Leave of Absence Form [Word]

-If you are provisionally accredited when you take time off, your Full Accreditation due date will be extended.
-This is so you can show twelve months of supervised practice on your Full Accreditation application.
+Your Full Accreditation due date will be extended to allow you to show twelve months of supervised practice on your Full Accreditation application.

 If you are chosen for Audit, you will be asked to submit twelve months' details of CPD and supervision.
-If you have been on leave of absence during that twelve months, please make a note of this on the submitted forms.
-The Auditors will not expect you to demonstrate any CPD or supervision for that period.
+If you have been on a leave of absence during the previous twelve months, please make a note of this on the submitted forms.
+We will not expect you to demonstrate any CPD or supervision for that period.